emojicode/emojicode.github.io/src/reference/generics.md

 ## Generic Methods and Intializers

 It’s also possible to define a generic method, type method or intializer.
-A such method, type method or intializer takes generic arguments which then can be used as argument types, as return types or as types in the body.
+Such a method, type method or intializer takes generic arguments which then can be used as argument types, as return types or as types in the body.